Belfair, Washington

 Belfair is a census-designated place in Mason County, Washington, United States.
-Located at the mouth of the Union River at Hood Canal, it serves as the commercial center of North Mason County.
+Located at the mouth of the Union River at Hood Canal, it serves as the commercial center of northern Mason County.
 The population of the surrounding area grows in the summertime, as the Canal and the Olympic Peninsula are popular with tourists.
-The population was 3,931 as of the 2010 census.
+The population is currently estimated at 5,711 as of 2025.

 History

 Belfair was originally referred to as Clifton, as were several other towns in the state.
 To avoid confusion, it was renamed in 1925 by Mrs. Murray, then postmaster, who submitted the name Belfair from a book that she was then reading.

 Geography

 Belfair is located on an isthmus connecting the Kitsap and Olympic Peninsula.
 It receives an average rainfall of 60 in yearly and has a growing season of 212 days with final spring frost around April 20 usually.

 Mason Lake is 8 mi southwest of Belfair.